sofyaani/givetweeteratry/README.md

 In addition, it gets the weather near Green Hall every 5 minutes, and Yale Shuttle bus arrivals at Chapel and York every 1 minute.
-When displaying the phrases, it presents them rotated according to the wind direction, and indented according to the wait for the next bus.
+When displaying the phrases, it presents them rotated according to the wind direction, with font size according to the temperature, and indented according to the wait for the next bus.

 ![screenshot](screenshot.png)